Diese Seite auf Deutsch!

 The courtship of the Roman snail.
 [RN]

-Roman snails can become very old for a snail.
-To be able to survive that long, they have to hibernate, which they do by closing their shell mouth with a calcareous lid and by hiding in an earth hole they have dug themselves before.
-During hibernation most body functions are largely reduced and after waking up the snail is severely dehydrated and famished.
+Roman snails hibernate by closing their shell aperture with a calcareous lid and hiding in an earth hole they burrowed themselves.
+During hibernation most physiological functions of the snail are greatly reduced and after waking from hibernation the snail is severely dehydrated and starved.

-Roman snails are hermaphrodites, the are males and females at the same time.
-Mating among Roman snails is introduced by an extensive courtship, during which the mates may sting each other with a so-called love dart.
-A Roman snail's eggs are about 2 mm in diameter and are laid in an earth hole dug by the snail in early summer.
+Roman snails are hermaphrodites.
+Their copulation is preceded by an extended courtship phase, during which the partners may stab each other with a so-called love dart.
+The eggs are about 2 mm in size and are laid in an earth hole burrowed by the snail in early summer.

 Allotments in a snail farm in Elgg (Switzerland).
 [RN]

-Relatives: ( More about the Roman snail's relatives).
+Relatives ( More about relatives of the Roman snail).